Saenchai: 2022

 On August 2, 2022, it was announced that Saenchai had signed a multi-fight contract with Bare Knuckle Fighting Championship and is expected to debut in his native Thailand in late 2022.
 However, in October 2022 it was announced that Saenchai would face fellow Muay Thai legend Buakaw Banchamek in a bare-knuckle muay thai bout in a BKFC event in March 2023.

+2023

+In mid-February 2023, it was announced that due to legal implications regarding the use of the name muay thai in marketing material, the bout was indefinitely postponed and effectively canceled.
+In June 2023, BKFC Asia CEO Nick Chapman announced that the fight with Saenchai was on again, this time promoted as a Special Rules Bare Knuckle Thai Fight and taking place at BKFC Asia 5 on November 5, 2023.